-I have the privilege of coming alongside our people as they walk through their father journeys.
-That means helping people plug into discipleship, growth, and fellowship opportunities where they can go deeper with Jesus and closer
+I have the privilege of coming alongside our people as they walk through their faith journeys.
+That means helping people plug into discipleship, growth, and fellowship opportunities where they can go deeper with Jesus and closer in community.

 TELL US ABOUT YOUR FAMILY:

 I have been married to the love of my life Charleen for 20+ years and we have been blessed with three kids.
 Arianna the lover, Braedyn the jokester, and Chessa the thinker.
-We also have menagerie of animals made up of Cash the German shepherd, Tango and Tito the guard cats, Dynamite the gecko, and the feathered ladies (the hens).
+We also have a menagerie of animals made up of Cash the German shepherd, Tango the guard cat, Dynamite the gecko, and the feathered ladies (the hens).

 WHAT IS YOUR IDEA OF A PERFECT DAY OFF?

 Sunny, 75-80 degrees, no humidity, and doing something the whole family enjoys.
 That could be in the mountains, the beach, or just in our backyard.

 MOST USED EMOJI ON YOUR PHONE? 👍

 YOU HAVE YOUR OWN LATE NIGHT TALK SHOW.
 WHO DO YOU INVITE AS YOUR FIRST GUEST?